jacksonlevine/javascriptTest/README.md

 # Javascript Test

-An infinite 2d ASCII topograph that you can control with the W, A, S, and D keys (or alternatively the arrow keys)

 By Jackson Levine

+### An infinite 2d ASCII topograph that the user can explore with keyboard input.

 ## Technologies Used:

 * Javascript
 * Html
 * CSS styling

+## Installation/Setup

+1. Visit jacksonlevine.github.io/javascriptTest/
+2. Use W, A, S, D, or the arrow keys to navigate.
+3. Press space, or any other key to stop.

 # Credits: